Dynamics

 Digital Manifestation:

-Social media algorithms prioritize engagement metrics, incentivizing political actors to create increasingly provocative content to capture audience attention.
+Social media algorithms prioritize engagement metrics, creating incentives for political actors to produce content optimized for engagement metrics rather than policy detail.

 Key Characteristics: